Fresheyeball/elm-return/README.md

 The code above is good, but it suffers in some areas.
-For example we could forget to include `updateCmd` in the final `in` expression, and those side effects are not lost.
+For example we could forget to include `updateCmd` in the final `in` expression, and those side effects are lost.
 Or we could neglect to put the final *third* version of the model, `transformed`, into `conditionallyDoSomething`.
+That and there is a big dependence on pattern matching and literals, which does not lend itself well to pipelining.

 Lets see how we can clean this up with `Return`.